gesistsa/rtoot/cran-comments.md

-## Update from 0.1.0 to 0.2.0
+## Update from 0.2.0 to 0.3.0

-This update includes new functions to live stream toots and pagination of results as well as ratelimit checking
+This update includes internal changes and some bug fixes

 *(dontrun examples are used to not make unnecessary API calls)*